cziter15/ksIotFrameworkLib/README.md

 ## 🔁 Application rotator

-The library implements one very useful utility named `ksAppRotator`.
-This object can wrap application instantiation logic into something like carousel or rotator.
+The library provides a very useful utility called `ksAppRotator`.
+This object can wrap application instantiation logic into a carousel-like rotation mechanism.

+Typically, a device hosts two applications:
+- Primary application - Runs the core device logic.
-Typically the device hosts two applications.
-First application is running core device logic while the second one is dedicated to help the user with the device configuration.
+- Secondary application - Assists the user with device configuration.

-Each application has it's own `loop` method taking care of all underlying logic.
-In case of fail (which can happen anytime, even when creating the application object), the rotator will spawn next application and start processing it's logic until fail or break.
+Each application implements its own `loop()` method to manage its logic.
+In case of a failure at any point (including during the application’s construction), the rotator will seamlessly switch to the next application and begin executing its logic.

-This is very flexible, because you can even raise fail (return `false`) from application's `init` method and then go directly into the configuration mode (for example there's no WiFi credentials provided by the user).
+This design is highly flexible.
+For example, you can trigger a failure (`return false`) during an application’s `init()` method, allowing the system to immediately switch into configuration mode if conditions require it (e.g. missing WiFi credentials).

 ## 🔣 Compiler flags